St Basil's Cathedral

 This photo was produced by combining a number of individual exposures into a single composite image so as to reduce the overall contrast (i.e., dynamic range) of the scene.

-As part of that process it’s possible to reduce ghosting (i.e., movement of individual elements from frame to frame) within the software.
+As part of that process it’s possible to reduce ghosting (i.e., movement of individual elements from one frame to the next) within the software.

 Add to this the long exposures (i.e., 0.3 to 10 seconds) actually employed and it’s possible to minimize and, on occasions, eliminate all movement occurring within each frame.